avelinoandretti/korkort/README.md

 __Guia de estudia para licencia de manejo sueca en Markdown__

 The purpose is to create a community based study guides in several languages.
+If you see grammar, spelling errors or inaccuracies, or incomplete information, please go ahead and make the changes and a pull request.

 The guide is organized as follows:
  * A directory for each language (using ISO-IEC standard)